hr6134/ctchi/README.md

 1. `bind_path` - ip address and port for the server (default is `127.0.0.1:8080`)
 2. `base_path` - path to the folder with templates (default is current_dir + `/src/pages/`)
 3. `static_uri_pref` - url prefix for static files, css/js/images etc (default is `static`)
+4. `log_path` - path on the file system to the log file.

 There are several ways to change configuration of the server: